Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few

+In this subsection, we explore the potential of CBSA to serve as a unified formula for different attention mechanisms.
+Unlike recent work \cite{Du:2025-NHA, Guo:2025-log-linear-attention}, CBSA encompasses a broader spectrum of mechanisms (see \figref{fig:related_attn}) in an interpretable and mathematically grounded manner.

-In this subsection, we demonstrate that specifying different sets of representatives or their extraction strategies derives variants of CBSA that can be categorized as existing attention mechanisms.
-In these variants, the initialization, extraction, contraction, and broadcast steps of CBSA may not be explicitly observed, as some steps are simplified or fused together due to their specific number and structure of the representatives.
+Our analysis reveals that, CBSA~\eqref{eq:CBSA-ori} can derive multiple variants corresponding to existing attention mechanisms by varying the choice of representatives.
+In these variants, the distinct initialization, extraction, contraction, and broadcast steps of CBSA may not be explicitly observed, as some of them are simplified or fused together due to the specific number and structure of representatives, or engineering concerns.

-\myparagraph{Agent Attention~\cite{Han:ECCV2024-AgentAttention} as CBSA variant} As illustrated in \figref{fig:related_attn}, if we remove the contraction step of CBSA, it derives the Agent Attention, which was proposed to be a generalized form of linear attention.\footnote{Since query, key, and value coincide in CBSA~\eqref{eq:CBSA}, the broadcast matrix in Agent Attention can be obtained directly from the extraction (i.e., cross-attention) step.} Actually, we argue that, in this case, the contraction step is not removed but fused into the extraction step, since most of the extraction's purpose already achieved by pooling the input tokens.

-We previously extract representatives satisfying the relaxed constraints in \eqref{eq:CoCa} via MSCA with an initial guess, yielding an approximate numerical solution to the constraints of the original problem~\eqref{eq:new-MCR2}.
-Beyond this, closed-form optimal solutions~\footnote{ That is, the representatives that not only have the same coding rate as the input tokens but also possess an explicit coefficient matrix allowing them to be linearly expressed by the input tokens.} also exist, which can either improve interpretability and efficiency or enhance the expressive capacity of the resulting mechanism.

-\myparagraph{Softmax attention as CBSA variant} Apparently, the input tokens themselves satisfy the constraints and thus can be directly used as the representatives, \ie, $\Q = \Z, m = N$.
+\myparagraph{Softmax attention variant} Obviously, the input tokens themselves satisfy the constraints in \eqref{eq:CoCa}, and thus can be directly used as the representatives, \ie, $\Q = \Z$ and $m = N$.